dltprjs1/OAuth2LoginAPI/README.md

 --------------------------------------------------------------

-### Send Certification Code by Email ( you should change the email in application.properties before this work ) <br/>
+### Send Certification Code by Email ( you should change the email in application.properties before you work on this ) <br/>
 URL: http://localhost:4040/api/v1/auth/email-certification <br/>
 Method: POST <br/>
 Type: JSON <br/>